 He’s seen the mysterious and beautiful young girl before.
 She’s got a raven-black bob, an F-off attitude, and a genetically modified, oversized Doberman named Cualli at her side.
-But even a girl as tough as Atl — descended from Aztec blood drinkers — needs help once a while.
+But even a girl as tough as Atl — descended from Aztec blood drinkers — needs help once in a while.
 With deadly Necro vampires hot on her tail, she could use a friend she can trust.
-Domingo is just lonely enough (loyal enough, scrappy enough) to brave her talons — literal and figurative — and fight at her side.
+Fortunately, Domingo is just lonely enough (loyal enough, scrappy enough) to brave her talons — literal and figurative — to fight at her side.

 To save her skin, Atl’s got to get out of Mexico.
 As she and Domingo make a desperate run for the border, the various forces working against them all finally meet in a fight to the death.

 This page-turner is a mashup of crime procedural and vampire adventure that explores the bittersweet allure of (possibly, probably) ill-advised romance and the humanity that can linger deep inside of monsters.

 Atl removed her gloves.
 Her fingers were love and beautiful.
 But the nails were sharp and black.
 It was not nail polish.
 These were her natural nails.
 These were a bird’s talons.
 She raised those long hands and placed them on either side of his face… as her hair turned into feathers and her hands seemed to grow more talonlike. — Silvia Moreno-Garcia